cantools/cantools/README.rst

 The generate C source subcommand
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Generate `C` source code from given database.
+Generate `C` source code from given database and given template files. `Mako`_ is used as template engine and example source code templates are provided among the test files.

 The generated code contains: